md-ajij/form-action-of-a-page-to-another-page/README.md

 # form-action-of-a-page-to-another-page

-# To Transfer data from Ajij.js to User.jsv
+# To Transfer data from Ajij.js to PaySlip.jsv

 ## Ajij.js